 Affordable Evaluation Programs

 One of the ways prop firms make trading more accessible is through low-cost evaluation programs.
-Instead of needing $25,000 to open a day trading account, traders can get started for as little as $45 [1].
-These programs act as a kind of audition, where traders pay a small fee to demonstrate their ability to trade profitably while adhering to strict risk management rules over a period of 30–60 days.
-The fee helps cover the firm's monitoring and evaluation expenses and is a fraction of what traditional trading setups would require.
+Instead of needing $25,000 to open a day trading account, traders can often get started for a relatively small fee—commonly in the range of tens to a few hundred dollars, depending on the account size and program structure [1].
+These programs act as a kind of audition, where traders demonstrate their ability to trade profitably while adhering to firm-defined risk parameters over a set period (often measured in trading days).
+The fee helps cover the firm’s monitoring and evaluation expenses and is a fraction of what traditional trading setups would require.
 For those who pass, the shift from relying on personal savings to trading with firm-provided capital is a game-changer.

 Using Firm Capital Instead of Personal Funds